Do your research

 Some insurers will not act on or pay a claim until the excess is paid.
 Policyholders need to read the policy documentation to confirm this requirement.

-If insurers have recovered payments made under a policy from a third A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. (the person at fault), a policyholder may be entitled to a partial refund of any excess paid in respect of the claim.
+If insurers have recovered payments made under a policy from a third party (the person at fault), a policyholder may be entitled to a partial refund of any excess paid in respect of the claim.

 Extent of cover

-With the exception of life and accident policies, insurance policies are generally contracts of A promise to pay compensation to cover losses or expenses that may arise in the future if some stated event occurs.
-For example, if a business partnership ends and one partner continues to run the business, they generally agree to indemnify the others against any claims against the business in the future.
-Insurance contracts also indemnify the insured against stated risks..
+With the exception of life and accident policies, insurance policies are generally contracts of indemnity.
 In other words, they cover policyholders for losses sustained by them upon the happening of an insured event.
 A policyholder cannot recover more than they have lost.

-The nature of an indemnity or cover under an insurance policy will depend on the terms of the policy and may include one or more of the following:
+The nature of an indemnity or cover under an insurance policy depends on the terms of the policy and may include one or more of the following:

 - payment of market value;